 In the past (8-10 years ago), the Family Learning Program was an event that brought families of deaf and hearing impaired students to the School for a week during the summer.
 The costs were included in the School’s budget, and it was one of the most successful and anticipated activities of the year.
 When budgets were cut, some tough decisions had to be made, and the Family Learning Program was eliminated.
 Since that time it has been the hope of school administrators that other funds could be found to re-establish the Program.

-In October 2013, families with children of all ages came to OSD for a weekend of workshops and activities at no cost to them.
+During 2013, Board members successfully acquired private foundation grants and income from fundraising activities to re-establish a more modest weekend Family Learning Program that was held in October 2013 and April 2015.
+A number of families attended, with children of all ages.
 OSD’s dietary staff prepared delicious meals for families who were housed in OSD’s dormitories.
-Parents really enjoyed being able to relax, to eat without doing all the chores, and to get to know other parents.
-A full schedule of workshops for parents rounded out the weekend.
+Moms really enjoyed being able to relax, to eat without doing all the chores, and to get to know other parents.

 Educational workshops for parents were included.
 During the workshops, the children were divided into age groups for supervised activities including swimming, captioned movies, and a bouncy house.
 The families commented on how grateful they were to be able to take part in this weekend–there was bonding time, and moments of reflection and appreciation for the deaf children in their lives.

 Thanks to funding from THE SALEM FOUNDATION, the OCF JOSEPH E. WESTON PUBLIC FOUNDATION, the JUAN YOUNG FOUNDATION and Friends of OSD fundraising activities.